aprasad13/ANN_Optimization_Methods/README.md

 ### Implemented following optimization algorithms (from scratch):
 - <Strong>Mini-Batch Gradient descent</strong>
 - <Strong>Momentum</strong> (Momentum takes into account the past gradients to smooth out the update.
 Using momentum can reduce these oscillations)
 - <Strong>Adam (Adaptive Moment Estimation)</strong> (Adam is one of the most effective optimization algorithms for training neural networks.
-It combines ideas from RMSProp (described in lecture) and Momentum)
+It combines ideas from RMSProp and Momentum)

 I have used sklearn in-built "moons" dataset to test the above optimization methods.